PORTOFINO HAND-WOUND BIG DATE

 the place takes on an air of mystery

-In 2011, the year of Portofino, fans of this watch family can look forward to two revised and one newly developed watch models.
-With the IWC-manufactured 59210-calibre movement featured in the Portofino Hand-Wound Eight Days, this traditional watch family impressively scales the Mount Olympus of Haute Horlogerie.
-The Portofino Hand-Wound Eight Days features fine alligator leather straps from the world-renowned shoe manufacturer Santoni.
-Elaborately finished by hand, every strap from Santoni comes with an exclusive patina-like shimmer, with its own individual nuances of colour.
-The stainless-steel versions of the Portofino Automatic and Chronograph are likewise available with a Milanese mesh bracelet in stainless steel in the elegant style of the 1960s.
-Milanese mesh bracelets made of finely interwoven metal links combine the stability of a metal bracelet with the flexibility and comfort of a leather strap.
+In 2011, the year of the Portofino, fans of this traditional watch family took pleasure in the launch of revised as well as newly developed watch models.
+With its IWC-manufactured 59210-calibre movement, the Portofino Hand-Wound Eight Days impressively scaled the Mount Olympus of haute horlogerie.
+The watch features a fine alligator leather strap from the worldrenowned shoe manufacturer Santoni.
+Elaborately finished by hand, every strap from Santoni comes with an exclusive patinalike shimmer and with its own individual nuances of colour.
+The stainless-steel versions of the Portofino Automatic and Chronograph are likewise available with a Milanaise mesh bracelet in stainless steel in the elegant style of the 1960s.
+Milanaise mesh bracelets made of finely interwoven metal links combine the stability of a metal bracelet with the flexibility and comfort of a leather strap.

 Portofino Hand-Wound Eight Days